-A motor unit consist of a motor nerve cell (motoneurone) and the muscle fibers it innervates. muscles' ability to generate force is dependant up an interplay between motor unit recruitment and firing frequency.
+A motor unit consists of a motor nerve cell (motoneurone) and the muscle fibers it innervates. muscles' ability to generate force is dependant upon an interplay between motor unit recruitment and firing frequency.

 Maximum firing rates seem to be increased by training and decreased by periods of disuse.
 Weight training involves increased firing rates since most motor units are activated.
 Motor units are fired faster during eccentric contraction and slower during concentric and isometric contractions.

 Muscle fibers that have higher muscle fibers to motor neuron ratio control gross motor movements.
 Muscle fibers that have lower ratios control fine motor movements.

 In first week of knee extension training, there is a significant reduction in the coactivation of the hamstrings with the quadriceps (Carolan & Cafarelli 1992 in Enoka 1997).
 This factor alone will increase net knee extensor torque.
 The ability to extend your knee forcefully depends not only on how much force your quadriceps can generate, but also how effectively you can deactivate the antagonist hamstring muscles.
 This reduction in coactivation must be learned by performing the actual activity.
 Incidentally, the learning of coordination of a motor skill extends far beyond just the antagonist activation level.